MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/activedirectory.md

 ## Overview

 > [!IMPORTANT]
-> To help developers take advantage of all the identity features available in our platform, we recommend that you use the [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/azure/active-directory/develop/reference-v2-libraries) and the [Microsoft Graph API](https://docs.microsoft.com/graph/overview) in your application development.
-We are no longer adding any new features to ADAL and Azure AD Graph.
-We will continue to provide technical support and security updates but will no longer provide feature updates.
+> [ADAL is being deprecated](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/update-your-applications-to-use-microsoft-authentication-library/ba-p/1257363).
+We recommend that you use the [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/azure/active-directory/develop/reference-v2-libraries) and the [Microsoft Graph API](https://docs.microsoft.com/graph/overview) in your application development instead.
 >
 > For more info, see these resources:
 > - Code samples for your platform - [Microsoft identity platform code samples](https://docs.microsoft.com/azure/active-directory/develop/sample-v2-code).